lingyc/app-samples/README.md

 ## Running the development server ##
 Change host in the to your pc's ip

+## Icons ##
+Get the icon names at http://fontawesome.io/icons/ for the react-native-vector-icons library

 ## TODOs ##
 - [ ] Incomplete task
     Onboarding: